reema-eilouti/reading-notes/javascript_functions.md

-# What is JavaScript Functions
+# What is: JavaScript Functions